gregg-miskelly/MIEngine-wiki/Troubleshoot-attaching-to-processes-using-GDB.md

 There are two ways to workaround that,

-1. Run the following command as super user.
-This will set the ptrace level to 0, after this just with user permissions you can attach to processes which are not launched by the debugger. `echo "0" > /proc/sys/kernel/yama/ptrace_scope`
+* Run the following command as super user.
+This will set the ptrace level to 0, after this just with user permissions you can attach to processes which are not launched by the debugger. `echo "0" > /proc/sys/kernel/yama/ptrace_scope` (or)

-2. Launch GDB as super user and attach to processes.
+* Launch GDB as super user and attach to processes.